White Wizzard: Lineup and label changes, hiatus: 2013–2018

 In April 2013, Earache Records announced White Wizzard would release a third album titled The Devil's Cut.
 The album featured the stable lineup of Jon Leon, Giovanni Durst, Will Wallner, Jake Dreyer and Joseph Michael.

 Vocalist Joseph Michael was fired by Leon on October 7, following a disagreement between the two.
 Shortly after, guitarists Jake Dreyer and Will Wallner left the band, leaving only Leon and drummer Giovanni Durst as members.
 Following these disagreements and abrupt lineup changes, Earache Records parted ways with White Wizzard on October 9, 2013.

 On March 18, 2014, the band released the single "Marathon Of Dreams" via their new label White Wizzard Records; it featured Jon Leon on lead vocals and Devin Lebsack on drums.

 On April 1, 2016, White Wizzard released its new single "Break Out".
 In July 2016, the band announced a new album to be released in 2017 called Infernal Overdrive.
 Guitarist James J. LaRue and singer Wyatt Anderson had rejoined the band at this point, with new drummer Dylan Marks also joining.
 Infernal Overdrive was released on January 12, 2018.
 The album received mostly positive reviews and was more well received than White Wizzard's previous release.

 On April 24, 2018, Jon Leon announced the immediate end of the band on Facebook; "So unfortunately I have to announce that White Wizzard is over.
 There will be no more albums or live shows."

 Reformation: 2019–present

 On March 26, 2019, Jon Leon announced on the White Wizzard Facebook page that he was reassembling the band with past members.
 Leon also stated that he had plans to do a Kickstarter campaign to fund a new album.
 White Wizzard released the single "Viral Insanity" featuring Mark Boals on March 4, 2021.
 In June and July 2022, White Wizzard toured as direct support for Anvil performing 40 shows throughout the US.
-The tour marked the beginning of a new lineup for the band with Michael Gremio on vocals, Will Wallner on lead guitar, Jon Leon on bass, and Devin Lebsack on drums.